home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

 There are major aspects of my business not covered by this zero-carbon plan:

-Clearly even a couple of client visits per week dwarves office power usage, as does my farm of off-site Internet servers.
+Clearly even a couple of client visits per week dwarfs office power usage, as does my farm of off-site Internet servers.
 Getting my small business zero-carbon would be as hard work and expensive as getting my whole home and family so!

 Probably in terms of CO2 produced to support on-site energy use, we would meet the "Merton Rule" with this modest 1kWp scheme.